-If a person is stopped for a law enforcement purpose and is carrying a concealed handgun as a CCW licensee, whether in a motor vehicle or not, he shall promptly inform the law enforcement officer that he is carrying a concealed handgun.
-If in a vehicle, the licensee shall remain in the vehicle and keep his hands in plain sight at all times.
+If a person is stopped for a law enforcement purpose and is carrying a concealed handgun as a CCW licensee, whether in a motor vehicle or not, the person shall promptly inform the law enforcement officer about the concealed handgun.
+If in a vehicle, the licensee shall remain in the vehicle with hands in plain sight at all times.
 Violating this section of law is a first-degree misdemeanor, and in addition to any other penalty handed down by a court, may result in the suspension of the person's concealed handgun license for one year.
-A permit holder is not required to inform law enforcement of his status if he is not carrying a firearm.
+A permit holder is not required to inform law enforcement of his or her status if he or she is not carrying a firearm.